csc-training/summerschool/mpi/docs/01-mpi-intro.md

 lang:   en
 ---

+# Outline

+- The idea of Message Passing Interface (MPI)
+- MPI in practice: Creating, compiling, and running an MPI program
+- MPI communicator

+# Introduction to MPI {.section}

 # Message Passing Interface (MPI)

 - MPI is an application programming interface (API) for distributed parallel computing